ZhiyuanChen/ZhiyuanChen/README.md

 Please do NOT send me emails if you are having troubles to run some code or cannot reproduce some results, instead, you are more than welcome to create an issue or start a discussion and @me.
 I will not be answering any question via email, since it would be unfair to others.

-#### We (Identity Authentication and Video Perception team lead by [Mr. Fei Wang](http://wangfei.info/) at SenseTime) are looking for highly self-motivated and talented interns.
-Please drop me an [email](chenzhiyuan1@tetras.ai) if you are interested.

 <img align="left" alt="Fred's GitHub Stats" src="https://github-readme-stats.vercel.app/api?username=ZhiyuanChen&show_icons=true&count_private=true&theme=chartreuse-dark&hide_border=true" height="140"/>
 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ZhiyuanChen&layout=compact&theme=chartreuse-dark&hide_border=true" height="140"/>